Khatam is an exquisite technique of inlaying and a type of Persian handicraft which has a very long history.

 - The chest of Narjis Khatun Shrine the mother of Imam Mahdi which was built and installed in the same period.

-- The beautiful and exquisite work of the Gate of Chahar Bagh School of Isfahan which was restored by the masters of this art several times.
+- The beautiful and exquisite work of the Gate of Chahar Bagh School of Isfahan, restored by the masters of this art several times.

 - The Khatam chest of Imam Hussein and Abbas ibn Ali Shrine in Karbala.